melikabarzegaran/hc05-configuration/README.md

 ![diagram](diagram/hc05-configuration_bb.jpg)

 ## Step 3
 Run the sketch.

-__Note.__ I've used `Clion` + `PlatformIO` as IDE.
-But using the official Arduino IDE would be ok as well.

 Open the Arduino serial monitor, set baud rate to `38400` and choose `both NL & CR` for line ending.
 Type `AT`, then press enter.
 You should see `OK`.
 Now, you can configure your HC-05 module with AT commands. :tada:

+__Note 1.__ I've used `Clion` + `PlatformIO` as IDE.
+But using the official Arduino IDE would be ok as well.

+__Note 2.__ To make the HC-05 module respond to all AT commands, keep the button on the ZS-040 break-out board pressed while entering commands.